siyuan-note/appearance/guide/en_US/SiYuan User Guide/Markdown User Guide/♏ Markdown Cheat Sheet_20200924095356-cips1k6.sy.md

 ## Overview
 {: id="20200924095627-owmol6r"}

 This article only lists the most commonly used Markdown syntax.
-For details that are not covered, please refer to ((20200824155152-to2u79e "Basic syntax")) and ((20200824155346-y7ep6hk "Extended syntax")).
+For details that are not covered, please refer to ((20200924085905-kxykwln "Basic Syntax")) and ((20200924092619-pw51c0y "Extended Syntax")).
 {: id="20200924095627-hydiq6l"}

-## Basic syntax
+## Basic Syntax
 {: id="20200924095627-x1o4m3r"}

 The following element syntax is supported by all Markdown engines and can be used with confidence.